-Any person whose borrowing and Internet access privileges have been suspended may appeal to the Executive Director to have their privileges restored or limited to a lesser extent.
+Any person whose borrowing privileges have been suspended may appeal to the Executive Director to have their privileges restored or limited to a lesser extent.
 Library users who question the way that this policy has been applied to them may use the appeal process established by the Appeal Rights of Patrons Policy.

 Authority for this policy is in the RCW.